-Title: | Document Conversion to 'PDF' or 'PNG' |
+| Title: | Document Conversion to 'PDF', Thumbnails and Visual Testing |

-Description: | It provides the ability to generate images from documents of different types.
-Three main features are provided: functions for generating document thumbnails, functions for performing visual tests of documents and a function for updating fields and table of contents of a 'Microsoft Word' or 'RTF' document.
-In order to work, 'LibreOffice' must be installed on the machine and or 'Microsoft Word'.
-If the latter is available, it can be used to produce PDF documents or images identical to the originals; otherwise, 'LibreOffice' is used and the rendering can be sometimes different from the original documents. |
+| Description: | Provides the ability to generate images from documents of different types.
+Three main features are provided: generating document thumbnails, performing visual tests of documents, and updating fields and tables of contents of a 'Microsoft Word' or 'RTF' document.
+'Microsoft Word' and/or 'LibreOffice' must be installed on the machine.
+If 'Microsoft Word' is available, it can produce PDF documents or images identical to the originals; otherwise 'LibreOffice' is used and the rendering may sometimes differ from the original documents. |

-Authors: | David Gohel [aut, cre], ArData [cph], David Hajage [ctb] (initial powershell code) |
+| Authors: | David Gohel [aut, cre], ArData [cph], David Hajage [ctb] (initial powershell code) |

-Maintainer: | David Gohel <[email protected]> |
+| Maintainer: | David Gohel <[email protected]> |

-License: | MIT + file LICENSE |
+| License: | MIT + file LICENSE |

-Version: | 0.3.3.0001 |
+| Version: | 0.4.0 |

-Built: | 2024-11-05 05:58:53 UTC |
+| Built: | 2026-05-25 17:12:50 UTC |

-Source: | https://github.com/ardata-fr/doconv |
+| Source: | https://github.com/ardata-fr/doconv |

 Test if 'LibreOffice' can export to PDF.
 An attempt to export to PDF is made to confirm that the PDF export is functional.

-check_libreoffice_export(UserInstallation = NULL)
+check_libreoffice_export(UserInstallation = NULL)check_libreoffice_export(UserInstallation = NULL)

 UserInstallation |